 Most images used on this site are believed to fall under the fair use defence in copyright disputes and are strictly for educational and informative purposes only.
 The overwhelming majority are press photographs.
 A small handful have been photographed for one of our sister publications and are subject to copyright.
 Autocade will remove any images that are subject to a copyright dispute.

-Individual entries are governed by a Creative Commons Attribution Non-profit 3·0 licence.
 Sadly, due to abuse of similar sites, copying from this site is not permitted, without the express permission of Autocade.
 Original content here is copyright ©2008–23 by Jack Yan & Associates.
 You can email us at autocade, followed by @jyanet.com, for more information.

 Autocade is a registered trade mark of Jack Yan & Associates.

 Conventions and house styles

 Please refer to the page ‘Site conventions’ for information.